 ISO 9001 is the world’s most recognised Quality Management System (QMS) standard.

-The standard is based on 7 quality management principles, which include having a strong customer focus, the involvement of top management, and a drive for continual improvement.
+The standard is based on 7 quality management principles, including having a strong customer focus, the involvement of top management, and a drive for continual improvement.

 The seven quality management principles are: